Is your employee engagement and recognition strategy stale? Are you and your colleagues burnt out? Take a Think Week!

-1. Pick some titles from Office Vibe’s essential list of “10 Books Every Leader Should Read.”
-(We especially love Jim Collins’ “Good to Great”!)
-For more book suggestions, check out our blog post from last year, “9 Great Beach Reads on Building Employee Happiness.”
+1. Pick some books from our blog post from last year, “9 Great Beach Reads on Building Employee Happiness.”

 2. Explore new or unconventional methods of employee engagement, like Second City improv classes.
 Intrigued?
 Start with the Wall Street Journal’s “The New Face of Second City” and this New York Post article on the Second City corporate training that teaches workplace skills.

-8. Is your workplace ready for the youngest people now entering the workplace?
+6. Is your workplace ready for the youngest people now entering the workplace?
 Read up on Generation Z, the generation to follow Millennials.
-Here are three articles to get you started:
+Here are two articles to get you started:

 - “A Workplace for Generation Z” (Boston Globe)